-Now you're able to more clearly see the habits you want to weed out and the ones you'd like to build on.
+Now you're able to more clearly see the habits that aren't serving you well and the habits that make you feel most whole.

 Identify your personal needs and desires.
 During this exercise, take a moment to consider what you value and need in your life every week.
 Then consider these needs in the event of a crisis.
-Develop categories for each of these items (e.g., physical, psychological, spiritual).
+Develop categories for each of these items (e.g. physical, psychological, spiritual).